visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 Both of the previous code examples produce a data file with 4 different scalar arrays.
 Note that in both of the previous code examples, the same ``DBPutQuadvar1`` function (or ``dbputqv1`` in Fortran) function was used to write out data arrays of differing types.

-The ``DBPutQuadvar1`` function can also be used to write out node centered variables.
+The ``DBPutQuadvar1`` function can also be used to write out node-centered variables.
 There are two differences that you must observe when writing a node-centered variable as opposed to writing a zone-centered variable.
 First, the data array that you pass to the ``DBPutQuadvar1`` function must be larger by 1 in each of its dimensions and you must pass ``DB_NODECENT`` instead of ``DB_ZONECENT``.